sanskrit/learnsanskrit.org/content/guide/core/nominals.md

 }

 Each of these words has two parts.
-First, there is a simple "core" that expresses the main idea of "Rama":
+First, there is a simple core that expresses the main idea of "Rama":

 {ex